Schmidt's Game and Nonuniformly Expanding Interval Maps: Introduction and statement of results

 \begin{cor} The set of points with positive lower Lyapunov exponent for $f$ is strong winning for Schmidt's game. \end{cor}

 It was known \cite{MR2505322,MR1764931} that $S$ has full Hausdorff dimension for all values of $\gamma > 0$; Corollary \ref{cor:Lyap} greatly strengthens this.
-In the case that $\gamma < 1$, $f$ possesses a fully supported absolutely continuous (with respect to Lebesgue measure) ergodic probability measure $\mu$, so that Lebesgue-almost every point has positive lower Lyapunov exponent since $\Lyap(\mu) > 0$ (see \cite{MR599464} and references therein).
-Note that even sets with full Lebesgue measure are not necessarily winning (the complement of a Legesgue-null winning set is never winning by Theorem \ref{thm:schmidt} below; an example is the set of reals normal to a given base \cite{MR195595}).
+In the case that $\gamma < 1$, $f$ preserves a fully supported ergodic absolutely continuous (with respect to Lebesgue) measure $\mu$, so that Lebesgue-almost every point has positive lower Lyapunov exponent since

+in this case (see \cite{MR599464} and references therein).
+Note that even sets with full Lebesgue measure are not necessarily winning.
+This is because the complement of a winning set is never winning by Theorem \ref{thm:schmidt} below, and there exist Lebesgue-null winning sets; an example is the set of reals not normal to a given base \cite{MR195595}.
 When $\gamma \geq 1$, however, $\Leb(S) = 0$ \cite{MR599464}, and so Corollary \ref{cor:Lyap} is the strongest available result concerning the ``largeness'' of the set $S$ in this case, and gives another example of a Lebesgue-null winning set.